arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 I would also see it as a missed opportunity to not bring in my favorite leg-kicking `R` from stations like Spring Street and Bowery.
 But, I have had to face the fact that an R with a curly leg doesn’t always work, and probably doesn’t work most of the time.
 It’s often just *too interesting*, to a fault.
 So, the default `R` of Name Sans has a simple shape with a straight leg, while the cooler “grotesque” form can be activated with Stylistic Set 2.

 On top of all that, there are several stylistic sets that are just nice to have in any geometric sans.
-There is a single-story `a` and a double-story `g`, plus simplified versions of `t`, `j`, & `y`.
+There is a single-story `a` and a double-story `g`, plus simplified versions of `t`, `j`, and `y`.

 <figure class="main-col">
   <video autoplay loop playsinline muted controls>